 Your child may be able to manage some aspects of his or her life, but not everything.
 In those situations, a more limited type of guardianship may be appropriate.
 There are two types of guardianships:

-1. General Guardianship.
-A general guardian is necessary where the ward is unable to make any decisions on behalf of him or herself.
+- General Guardianship.
+A general guardian is necessary when the ward is unable to make any decisions on their own.
 This expansive role is sometimes referred to as “plenary” guardianship.

-2. Limited Guardianship.
-Some guardianship arrangements are limited so that only decisions in a specific category are addressed.
-For example, a guardian may only be authorized to make legal decisions.
-Permissions are usually expressed in categories, such as in education, healthcare, financial, and residential issues.
+- Limited Guardianship.
+Some guardianship arrangements are limited so that the guardian may make decisions only in specific areas.
+For example, a guardian may be authorized to make legal decisions but not financial ones.
+These limits are usually expressed in categories such as education, healthcare, finances, and residential decisions.

 Establishing Guardianship